I came across the following coaching question.

 One system, multiple adjustments

-First, we absolutely want to start with the defensive system which is optimal for the majority of what we face.
+First, we absolutely want to start with the defensive system which is optimal for the majority of what we face (this post on scouting relates).
 Call it “perimeter” or “rotational” or “middle up” or whatever.
 It’s the thing we have to spend most of our time developing and refining.

 Here’s the important thing, though, to my mind.
 There is a strong tendency in coaches to teach defensive systems, meaning positioning, in a robotic fashion.
 They tell players where they should stand.
 I had a player when I coached in Sweden who HATED when players asked where they should stand on defense, and I agree.
 What coaches should be giving players is their areas of responsibility.